- All committees are community-led: community members decide when to meet and how the committee functions.

 Q: This sounds amazing!
 Can I sign up for a committee right NOW?!

 A: You betcha.
-Sign up under Class Registrations or reach out to a committee or interim board member to find out when the committee meets.
+Sign up under Class Registrations or reach out to a committee or board member to find out when the committee meets.

 —adapted & shared with permission from a post by Cynthia Grimm